bmgatten/realsense-ros/README.md

 The following instructions support ROS Indigo, on **Ubuntu 14.04**, and ROS Kinetic, on **Ubuntu 16.04**.

 #### The simplest way to install on a clean machine is to follow the instructions on the [.travis.yml](https://github.com/intel-ros/realsense/blob/development/.travis.yml) file.
-It basically summerize the elaborate instructions in the following 3 steps:
+It basically summarizes the elaborate instructions in the following 3 steps:

 ### Step 1: Install the latest Intel&reg; RealSense&trade; SDK 2.0
 - #### Install from [Debian Package](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages) - In that case treat yourself as a developer.
 Make sure you follow the instructions to also install librealsense2-dev and librealsense-dkms packages.